racket/rhombus/rhombus/0000-rhombus.md

 protocol and a different form for defining a macro.
 In the case of expressions, a macro receives the sequence of terms starting with the macro operator/identifier within a group.
-A _rule_ macro consumes only the tokens that its pattern matches, and it's right-hand side is an immediate template expression that produces the macro expansion.
+A _rule_ macro consumes only the tokens that its pattern matches, and it’s right-hand side is an immediate template expression that produces the macro expansion.
 A general form of macro is implemented with arbitrary compile-time computation, and it can return terms that the macro does not consume.

-For example, here's a `thunk` macro that expects a block and wraps as a zero-argument function
+For example, here’s a `thunk` macro that expects a block and wraps as a zero-argument function

 ```
 import: = rhombus/syntax

-expr.rule ?(thunk: ¿body ...):
+expr.rule '(thunk: $body ...):
-  ?(fun (): ¿body ...)
+  '(fun (): $body ...)

 thunk: 1 + "oops"  // prints a function
 (thunk: 1 + 3)()   // prints 4
 ```

-The `expr.rule` form expects a `?` and then either parentheses or an identifier or operator to create a pattern that matches a sequence of terms.
-With parentheses after `?`, either the first or second term within the pattern is an _unescaped_ identifier or operator to be defined; conceptually, it's unescaped because the macro matches a sequence of terms that use that identifier or operator literally.
+The `expr.rule` form expects a `'` and then either parentheses or an identifier or operator to create a pattern that matches a sequence of terms.
+With parentheses after `'`, either the first or second term within the pattern is an _unescaped_ identifier or operator to be defined; conceptually, it’s unescaped because the macro matches a sequence of terms that use that identifier or operator literally.
 If the first term in the pattern is an unescaped identifier or operator, a prefix macro is defined; otherwise, the second term must be unescaped, and an infix macro is defined.
-If the part after `?` is just an identifier or parentheses, then it's shorthand for a prefix macro that consumes none of the tail.
+If the part after `'` is just an identifier or parentheses, then it’s shorthand for a prefix macro that consumes none of the tail.

 The `expr.rule` form must be imported from `rhombus/syntax`, but `def`